Web3Zero/RegexTutorial/gist-template.md

 ## Regex Components

 ### Anchors
-Anchors are regex components used to match specific positions in a string.
-They do not match any actual characters, but rather represent a position relative to the text.
-The two most commonly used anchors are:

-^ (caret): Matches the start of a line or string.
-$ (dollar sign): Matches the end of a line or string.
-For example, the regex ^Hello will match the word "Hello" only if it appears at the beginning of a line, while world$ will match "world" only if it appears at the end of a line.
+Anchors are symbols that represent the position of the regex match within the text.
+The ^ symbol at the beginning of our regex represents the start of the line, and the $ symbol at the end represents the end of the line.
+Together, they ensure that the entire string is matched from start to finish.

 ### Quantifiers
-Quantifiers specify the number of times a preceding element should occur in a regex pattern.
-They allow you to match patterns of varying lengths.
-Here are some common quantifiers:

-* (asterisk): Matches zero or more occurrences of the preceding element.
-+ (plus sign): Matches one or more occurrences of the preceding element.
+Quantifiers specify how many times a certain element should occur.
+In our regex, the + symbol is a quantifier that matches one or more occurrences of the preceding element.
+For example, [\w.-]+ matches one or more word characters, dots, or hyphens.
-? (question mark): Matches zero or one occurrence of the preceding element.
-{n}: Matches exactly n occurrences of the preceding element.
-{n,}: Matches at least n occurrences of the preceding element.
-{n,m}: Matches between n and m occurrences of the preceding element.
-For example, the regex a+b will match "ab", "aab", "aaab", and so on, while a{2,4} will match "aa", "aaa", and "aaaa".

 ### OR Operator
-The OR operator allows you to match one of several alternatives.
-In regex, the OR operator is represented by the pipe character |.
-It matches the pattern on its left or the pattern on its right.
-For example, the regex cat|dog will match either "cat" or "dog".
+The OR operator, represented by the | symbol, allows us to provide alternative matches for a specific position.
+However, in our email regex, we do not use the OR operator.

 ### Character Classes